 The Petzl Tactikka Headlamp has white light, strobe, and red light options.
 The strobe isn’t important but if you need to be tactical the red light will be.
 Having your hands free is a huge advantage when you’re traveling with a pack on your back and trying to carry a rifle or work with other items.

 You also may want to consider something like a small LED Lantern or glow sticks to act as an area light at night.
-There are also several small lanterns that Goal Zero makes which are great for lighting small areas at night.
+There are also several small lanterns that are great for lighting small areas at night.

-I’m a big Goal Zero fan.
 The Torch 250 is a great area light that has a solar charger on one side and a lantern on the other side.
 It also has a USB port that you can use to charge electronics and it can be charged from a USB port or a hand crank on the side.
-It’s a little bulky but I’d be happy including one in my bug out bag.
+It’s a little bulky but I’d be happy including one in my BOB.

 Make sure you don’t overlook personal hygiene items.
 Underestimating the importance of staying as clean as you can is a quick way to contract some kind of illness or infection!